 What is Giftedness (High Potential)?

->

-> While there is no single definition of giftedness, most definitions involve the presence of high aptitude or intellectual ability.
+While there is no single definition of giftedness, most definitions involve the presence of high aptitude or intellectual ability.
 Children who are gifted have the capacity to achieve more and with greater facility than their typically-developing peers.
 Giftedness may manifest in one or more academic domains or may appear in an artistic or creative form.
 Giftedness is not the same as achievement: Though gifted children have high aptitude, they may require extensive support to achieve their full potential.
-Dr Schneider offers both HP identification and support services for children who are twice exceptional: those with both high potential and an LD.
+Dr Schneider offers both HP identification and support services for children who are twice exceptional: those with both HP and an LD.

->

-> Signs of Giftedness
+Signs of Giftedness

 Every child is unique and uniquely talented, and no two children with high potential are alike.
 Nevertheless, there are a number of traits and qualities that appear more often in gifted children:

 I Suspect My Child Is Gifted.
 What Now?